UMD: A Globally Connected University

 - Nominated students will then work with their EA advisor (listed above) and our partner universities to coordinate all aspects of the stay at the host university such as course registration, visas and arrival.

 UMD Students on the MICEFA exchange direct enroll in one of 16 university partners located in Paris and the surrounding region.
 Students who are accepted will work with MICEFA directly to identify the best fit of local university based on level of French proficiency and academic interests.
 Accepted students will have the chance to tour or do site visits of potential host universities once they arrive in France.
 Partner universities in Paris offer a variety of courses in French and English.
-See the List of French University partners.

 NOTE: UMD students may not take MICEFA courses for academic credit since the consortium is not accredited.
 Instead, students should search the course lists at the partner universities.
 This includes the introductory stage intensif.
 MICEFA is currently investigating alternative orientations for UMD students with its partner universities.